Click on the above to hear Honky Tonk.

 Click on the above to hear Hideaway.

 But, back to when Dennis Chandler left Detroit to return home to Cleveland.
 Becoming such a strong backup brought him lots of work (or shall we say play) with artists as diverse as… Jerry Lee Lewis, Bobby Vee, Fabian, The Cadillacs, The Coasters, The Crests, The Drifters, the Jive Five, Jan & Dean, The Rivingtons.
-He also got to play in Tom King & The Starfires later The Outsiders and then the early James Gang.
-His band sometimes known as the Dennis Chandler Band aka Steel aka The Stratophonics got gigs backing… Leslie Gore, Lou Christie, The Brooklyn Bridge, Vito & The Salutations, The Secrets and The Regents, to name just a few.
+He also got to play locally, briefly in Tom King & the Starfires later The Outsiders and then the early James Gang.
+His band was known as the Dennis Chandler Band aka Steel later aka The Stratophonics / 14K Stratophonics… got gigs backing… Leslie Gore, Lou Christie, The Brooklyn Bridge, Vito & The Salutations, The Secrets and The Regents, to name just a very few.

-Ability to “stand and deliver“ playing back of so many diverse acts brought Dennis that earned invitation from Malrite CEO Milt Maltz to become WHK Radio‘s Houseband.
+Ability to “stand and deliver” back of so many diverse acts brought that earned invitation from Malrite to become WHK Radio‘s Houseband.
 In turn, bandleader Dennis was delighted to be reunited with some of his early rock ‘n’ roll teachers.
-By the way, in musical support of promotional events he and his band helped collect over 200,000 of the 600,000 petition signatures for the all-media campaign to “Bring the Rock and Roll Hall of Fame & Museum to Cleveland“.
-(Click on the page titled “Rock Hall Song” to learn more.)
+An added bonus was… while playing in musical support of the station’s oldies format… they were able to help collect over 200,000 of the 600,000 petition signatures for the all-media campaign to “Bring the Rock and Roll Hall of Fame & Museum to Cleveland“.
+(For more info go to the webpage titled “Rock Hall Song“)

-Those radio station gigs also reunited him with some of his very favorite musical mentors i.e, rock pioneers Bo Diddley, Chuck Berry and Lonnie Mack.
-Speaking of the legendary songwriter-singer-guitarist Chuck Berry… it was at the station’s “Moondog Coronation Ball” (after The Stratophonics opened and then backed up Berry)… that Chuck Berry told the audience, “Dennis is my favorite piano white piano player“.
+Those radio station gigs also reunited him with some of his very favorite musical mentors i.e., rock pioneers Bo Diddley, Chuck Berry and Lonnie Mack.
+Speaking of the legendary songwriter-singer-guitarist Chuck Berry… it was at the station’s “Moondog Coronation Ball” (after The Stratophonics opened and then helped back Berry)… that Chuck Berry told the audience, “Dennis is my favorite piano white piano player“.

-By the way, it was in 1975 that the two entertaining-types first met… when they both “played the Palace” (the one in Cleveland’s Playhouse Square).
+By the way, it was in ’75 that the two entertaining-types first met… when they “played the Palace” (the one in Cleveland’s Playhouse Square).
 There was Dennis Chandler opening for Marvin Hamlisch, sort of.
-The setting?
-The run down theatre just prior to Marvin performing a benefit concert there.
-(Hamlisch helped raise funds to further the restoration of the Palace).
+The dilapidated setting was just prior to Marvin performing a benefit concert (to raise funds to further the restoration of the Palace).
 So, what did the two teachers talk about?..
-Which vaudevillians must have treaded those boards when they came to town?..
-And what performers must have had to play “Uptown at East 1-0-5” while doin’ the Chitlin’ Circuit ?..
+Which vaudevillians must have treaded those boards when they came to town?
+And what performers must have played “Uptown at East 1-0-5” while doin’ the Chitlin’ Circuit?
 Talk ’bout the Blues…